Penang Food Guide – 40 Street Food To Try in 2023

 The non-spicy braised egg noodle dish has a spongy texture.

-Cooked with gravy that contains pork, chicken, fish, and fish cakes, the flavoring are dark and light soy sauce and sesame oil.
+Cooked with gravy that contains pork, chicken, fish, and fish cakes, the flavoring is dark and light soy sauce and sesame oil.

 Yee Foo Mee (longevity noodles) can be purchased from supermarkets sold pre-deep fried.
 The chewy noodles are made from wheat flour and egg.